All Products

 MSCK REPAIR TABLE mf_oss_spe_pt ADD PARTITIONS

-with PROPERTIES ('odps.msck.partition.column.mapping'='pt1:$pt1,pt2:$pt2');
+WITH PROPERTIES ('odps.msck.partition.column.mapping'='pt1:$pt1,pt2:$pt2');

--- Query data from the external table.
+-- Query data from the registered partition

-select * from mf_oss_spe_pt where pt1=1 and pt2=2;
+SELECT * FROM mf_oss_spe_pt WHERE pt1=1 AND pt2=2;

 +------------+------------+------------+------------+